William-Rohm/MailSimUserGuide/README.md

 ### Log file output example

 Log files describe the status of each operation and indicate whether the operation passed or failed.
 Log files are stored in the MailSim directory by default, or can be stored in a directory specified in the sequence file using the LogFileLocation attribute.
-The log files are named `YYYY-MM-DD HH-MM-SS <ComputerName> <SequenceFileName>.xml`.
+File names for the log files follow the format `YYYY-MM-DD HH-MM-SS <ComputerName> <SequenceFileName>.xml`.

 Using the example from above, the log messages will resemble these:
 ```